WIC Clerk / Technician Supervisor

 - Must be self-directed and able to multi-task in a fast paced environment.

-- Must possess the ability to prioritize and complete tasks in order to deliver desired outcomes within allocated time frames.
+- Must possess the ability to prioritize and complete tasks in order to deliver desired outcomes within

 - Must be willing to accept new challenges.